Research

 A systematic review of 17 studies on learning words through games found something beautifully counterintuitive: your brain remembers words better when it discovers them during problem-solving than when you read them off a list.

 When was the last time you remembered a word from a vocabulary flashcard?
 Really think about it.
 Now think about the last weird word you stumbled into during a game.
 "QANAT."
 "ETUI."
 "ZAX."
-Those stick because your brain encountered them in context — during a challenge, while problem-solving, when emotions were engaged.
+Those stick because your brain encountered them in context.
+During a challenge, while problem-solving, when emotions were engaged.

 My vocabulary grew in weird ways.
 I now know words I couldn't define but instantly recognize as "real."
-Turns out competitive Scrabble players have the same experience — only 6.4% say they "always" learn word meanings.
+Turns out competitive Scrabble players have the same experience.
+Only 6.4% say they "always" learn word meanings.
 They just know the words exist.

 Since we're being real with each other:

-Honestly?
 Yeah.
 I think so.
 But maybe not for the reasons you'd expect.

 The neuroscience is real.
 The Exeter study with 19,000 people.
 The Columbia-Duke trial showing crosswords beating brain games over 78 weeks.
 The vocabulary research across 17 studies.
 The evidence points in one clear direction.